Eliphaz: Third Discourse

 27:5 God forbid that I should justify you [by agreeing that God has been unjust, or that I have sinned against him] : till I die I will not remove mine integrity from me.
 27:6 My righteousness I hold fast, and will not let it go: my heart shall not reproach me so long as I live.

-27:7 Let mine enemy be [adversary, Satan; be destroyed] as the wicked, and he that riseth up against me as the unrighteous.
+27:7 Let mine enemy be [adversary [who is really Satan] be destroyed] as the wicked, and he that riseth up against me as the unrighteous.

-Job will not be a hypocrite, by not doing what he has taught others.
+Job will not be a hypocrite, by refusing to do what he has taught others to do.

 27:8 For what is the hope of the hypocrite, though he hath gained [much] , when God taketh away his soul [life]?
 27:9 Will God hear his